Onboarding New Products

 Once you have completed constructing the submission JSON, use the Product Submissions API to submit it.

-It is important that you add all product_config and product_simple tiers that exist for the product.
-For example, all size and color combinations must be included in your submission.
+It is important that you add all product_config and product_simple tiers in a single submission containing all size and color combinations.

-It is possible that a product model that you wish to sell already exists, but not every product simple of that model.
-In this case, you would need to resubmit the whole product structure with additional simples.
+In case you wish to sell a product model that already exists, but it does not contain product simples that you need, you will need to resubmit the whole product structure with the additional simples.
 See Products FAQ for assistance.

-This is an example of a complete and valid product submission:
+Click to see an example of a complete and valid product submission

 {